edge/index-utils/README.md

 ### Transactions

-The current version of the library is very small and only has the ability to query transactions.
-This will be expanded in future to provide much more index API coverage.
+Use the `tx` component to query transactions.

 #### Get transactions

-`transactions()` gets a list of transactions, which can be filtered by wallet address, or a specific block, and certain other parameters.
+`tx.transactions()` gets a list of transactions, which can be filtered by wallet address, or a specific block, and certain other parameters.

 ```js
 const index = require('@edge/index-utils')